 The Kinetic Umbrella is an elastically transformable lattice structure for the Kreativquatier in Munich.
 The research project investigates geometrical, mechanical and constructive solutions for kinetic structures, which are manufactured from exclusively straight lamellas.
-In the design, the joint and support conditions as well as the bending stiffness of the bars are specifically controlled in order to achieve a complex, spatial transformation of while maintaining a high load-bearing capacity.
+In the design, the joint and support conditions, as well as the bending stiffness of the bars, are specifically controlled in order to achieve a complex, spatial transformation while maintaining a high load-bearing capacity.

-The Kinetic Umbrella consists of 32 slender FRP (Fibre Reinforced PLastic)lamellas (8×80 mm), which are connected through aluminium scissor joints.
-The tall FRP profiles create a high resistance to external loads through their strong axis, and – at the same time – may elastically bend and twist around their week axis.
-This allows a directed change of shape from 6m high cylinder into a cantilevered funnel with 8m span.
+The Kinetic Umbrella consists of 32 slender FRP (Fibre Reinforced Plastic) lamellas (8x80mm), which are connected through aluminium scissor joints.
+The tall FRP profiles create high resistance to external loads through their strong axis, and – at the same time – may elastically bend and twist around their week axis.
+This allows a directed change of shape from a 6m high cylinder into a cantilevered funnel with an 8m span.
 The transformation is controlled using ring ropes and winches.
 The diagonal grid is covered with parallel textiles, that follow the changing geometry and offer sun protection.

 Kinetic Properties.
 The shape and kinetic properties of the structure were digitally designed and simulated.
-This allowed us to controll the curvatures around three axes of the fiberglass lamellas and measure the elastic energy that results from the bending and torsion.
-These simulations not only enable a precise understanding of the kinetic behaviour, but also allow a prediction of the natural equilibrium states of minimal energy.
+This allowed us to control the curvatures around three axes of the fibreglass lamellas and measure the elastic energy that results from the bending and torsion.
+These simulations not only enable a precise understanding of the kinetic behaviour but also allow a prediction of the natural equilibrium states of minimal energy.

 M. Sc.
 Jonas Schikore